dpchamps/garbage-day/blog/chapter-1.md

 #### Chapter 1

-Like a lot of other engineers out there, I've spent most of my career designing products in a language that offers some form of Automatic Memory Management.

-With AMM, we enter into a blood-pact with our runtime: trading control for safety and convenience.
-Most of the time, this oath works in our favor, if not optimally.
-Managing memory is a better job for the robots.
+Choosing a language with GC is sort of like entering into a blood-pact.
+We use it to trade control for safety and convenience.
+And generally, this is a _great_ trade: Managing memory is a better job for the robots.

 However, things can and do go wrong.
 When they do, it's a developer who has to jump head-first into runtime internals.
-Having encountered several moments like these throughout my career, I've found that understanding _what_ is going on behind the scenes is at least moderately important to be able to efficiently fix and diagnose these issues.
+Having encountered several moments like these throughout my career, I've found that understanding _what_ is going on behind the scenes is  moderately important to be able to efficiently fix and diagnose these issues.
 Otherwise, it leads to a lot of guesswork, staring at the hieroglyphics of an allocation graph, poking at the edges, dissecting heap snapshots -- wondering what all of it could mean.

-Getting intimate with the internals of your runtime might feel counter-intuitive.
+Going deep into the internals of a runtime might feel like a waste of time.
 We choose these higher-level languages in order to get away from such low-level inconveniences.
 To be less imperative, so that we might solve our problems more efficiently.

 At the same we must be mindful of this predicament: that our wonderland of higher-level abstraction is really just propped up by bits.
 Occasionally we need to know about them, what they're up to and why they might be acting up.